American Express sometimes offers 100,000-point

 Though it was only available for less than a day, word spread quickly and many travel enthusiasts were able to sign up before the link was taken down.
-Unfortunately, in the months that ensued, many people reported that Amex had frozen their accounts and in some cases clawed back the points from the
+In the months that ensued, many people reported that Amex had frozen their accounts and clawed back the points from the

-As people shared their data points and attempted to find a common thread, it became apparent that Amex was clawing back bonuses for violating the terms and conditions of meeting the minimum spend.
-Some people engage in behavior such as making large purchases to exceed the minimum spending requirement, then returning the items after the points have posted.
-While this sort of thing is clearly not permitted, other people report having bonuses clawed back for much less nefarious behavior such as standard manufactured spending techniques.
+Some people who reported problems engaged in ill-advised behavior, such as making large purchases to exceed the minimum spending requirement, then returning the items after the points have posted.
+While this sort of thing is clearly not permitted by Amex and other issuers, other people reported having bonuses taken away from them for other questionable behavior, such as manufactured spending techniques.

-Meeting High Minimum Spending Requirements without Manufactured Spending
+Meeting High Minimum Spending Requirements Without Manufactured Spending

-1. Pay Federal Taxes with a Credit Card
+1. Pay Federal Taxes With a Credit Card

-Remember you can pay “estimated” taxes in advance, and get a refund for the difference if your actual tax liability ends up being lower than the amount paid.
-Fees range from 1.87% to 2.25% depending on the payment processor.
+Remember you can pay “estimated” taxes in advance and get a refund for the difference if your actual tax liability ends up being lower than the amount paid.
+Fees range from 1.87% to 2.25%, depending on the payment processor.